-- 1. Q. If a Referee is struck in the face by the ball which then enters the goal while he is temporarily incapacitated, should a goal be allowed although he has not seen it scored? - A. Yes, if in the opinion of a neutral Linesman nearer to the incident the goal was properly scored. - 2.
-Q. A Linesman signals that the ball has passed over the touch-line, but before the Referee has given the ball out of play, a defending player inside the penalty-area strikes an attacking player.
-What action should the Referee take? - A. After having taken the appropriate action in relation to the offence the Referee should re-start the game with a throw-in because the ball was out of play when the offence occurred. - 3.
-Q. What action should a Referee take against a player who lights a cigarette during the game? - A. Caution him for ungentlemanly conduct. - 4.
+- 1. Q. If a Referee is struck in the face by the ball which then enters the goal while he is temporarily incapacitated, should a goal be allowed although he has not seen it scored ? - A. Yes, if in the opinion of a neutral Linesman nearer to the incident the goal was properly scored. - 2.
+Q. A Linesman signals that the ball has passed over the touch-line, but before the Referee has given the ball out of play, a defending player inside the penaltyarea strikes an attacking player.
+What action should the Referee take ? - A. After having taken the appropriate action in relation to the offence the Referee should re-start the game with a throw-in because the ball was out of play when the offence occurred. - 3.
+Q. What action should a Referee take against a player who lights a cigarette during the game ? - A. Caution him for ungentlemanly conduct. - 4.
 Q. Can a captain send off one of his own team for serious misconduct?
 A. No. Only a Referee can send a player off the field. - 5.
-Q. What should the Referee do if two Captains agree to forego the half-time interval and one of the players insists on his right to 5 minutes' rest? - A. Players have a right to 5 minutes' interval and the Referee must grant it.
+Q. What should the Referee do if two Captains agree to forego the half-time interval and one of the players insists on his right to 5 minutes' rest ?
+A. Players have a right to 5 minutes' interval and the Referee must grant it. - Law VI - 1.
+Q. May a Referee ask a neutral Linesman to give an opinion as to whether or not the ball crossed the goal-line between the posts ? - A. Yes.